EnginesOS/System/README.md

 <strong>Directorys in this Repository
 </strong>
 <p>
-bin
+bin<br>
 executable scripts
 <br>
 <p>
 lib
 <br>
-libaries used by scripts and gui
+libaries/Classes used by scripts and gui
 <p>
 etc
 <br>